-We have a history of cumulative losses, and we may not be able to maintain profitability.
+We have a history of cumulative losses, and we may not be able to sustain profitable growth.

-We generated a net income of \$26.8 million during the year ended January 31, 2023 and incurred net losses of \$41.5 million and \$43.4 million during the years ended January 31, 2022 and 2021, respectively.
-We generated net income of \$19.1 million \$29.8 million in the sixnine months ended July 31, 2023October 31, 2023.
-As of July 31, 2023October 31, 2023, we had an accumulated deficit of \$1.3 billion.
-The losses in fiscal years 2022 and 2021 and related accumulated deficit reflect the substantial investments we made to acquire new customers and develop our services.
+We generated net income of \$129.0 million and \$26.8 million during the years ended January 31, 2024 and 2023, respectively, and incurred a net loss of \$41.5 million during the year ended January 31, 2022.
+We generated net income of \$17.2 million in the three months ended April 30, 2024.
+As of April 30, 2024, we had an accumulated deficit of \$1.2 billion.
+The accumulated deficit reflect the substantial investments we made to acquire new customers and develop our services.
 We intend to continue scaling our business to increase our number of users and paying organizations and to meet the increasingly complex needs of our customers and may incur additional expenses as we make investments to scale our business.
 Further, it is difficult to predict the size and growth rate of our market, customer demand for our platform and for any new features or products we develop, and the success of competitive products or services.
-As a result, we may not maintain profitability in future periods.
+As a result, we may not sustain profitable growth in future periods.